 - In the wars in Iraq and Afghanistan, about 1 in 10 returning soldiers seen in VA have a problem with alcohol or other drugs. *United States Department of Veterans

-In the recovery community there is a slogan that says, "Do the next right thing."
-Today it is thanking a vet for their service.
+The recovery community teaches me to “Do the next right thing.”
+Today, I’m going to thanking a vet for serving.